Skipper-is/qgis_birdSurvey/README.md

 * If it is calling

+* Alarm calls

 * If it is flying (and the direction, handy little spin wheel to choose the direction, it's not precise, so you may need to play with it)

+* The flight type - whether it's just flying over, or flushed from ground, or landing

+* Nesting - whether it is on a nest, and type of nest

+* Carrying nesting materials or food

 * Abundance